SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 CSS should not be handwritten.
 It should be preprocessed through [Stylus](http://learnboost.github.io/stylus/) to increase reusabliity, abstraction, and conciseness.

-## Bootstrap

-The [Twitter Bootstrap 3.0][bootstrap] forms the base of our styling providing great, up to date boilerplate styling which is easy to mold and adapt.

-Bootstrap's style should be extended using the [SASS port][bootstrapSass].

-## Compass

-We are experimenting with [Compass][compass] for providing great useful mixins and processing functions.
-Use it!

 ## Property ordering

 Wordpress has [good standards][wpCSS] for this.
 Properties should be in this general order: